DivyaGSun/BRITE_REU_database/README.md

 The BRITE REU Program (Bioinformatics Research and Interdisciplinary Training Experience – Research Experience for Undergraduates) is an NSF funded summer mentored research program for undergraduate students who work full time in a lab for ten weeks and participate in various training activities.
+We have created a portal for reviews and matching off applicants to faculty.

-# Collaborators:
+### Collaborators:
 - Divya Sundaresan divyas3@bu.edu
 - Marissa Chiaradio mdc98@bu.edu
 - Kenzie Knox mfknox@bu.edu
 - Janvee Patel jpatel2@bu.edu

-# Repository Contents:
+### Repository Contents: